the-ge/cursor-theme-generator/README.md

 # The G's Cursor Theme Generator

 This collection of files enables you to create a Linux (at least for now :D ) cursor theme out of an SVG file.
-I used it to build my Take 1 cursor theme (original, IKR), included in this package.
+I used it to build my Take 1 cursor theme (original name, IKR), included in this package.
 The script is heavily inspired by Gerhard Großmann's (@charakterziffer) [Toolbox for X11 Mouse Cursors](https://github.com/charakterziffer/cursor-toolbox).
 While this was intended to be just an updated fork, it changed way too much for that.

 ![All cursors of my Take 1 theme](doc/preview-take-1.png)
 ![All cursors of my Take 1 Shadowed theme](doc/preview-take-1-shadowed.png)